 M1: You haven’t seen Le Monde’s story?
 It’s in the ‘Explorer.’
 There’s also L’Equipe, Le Soir, La DH... all papers have a Snapchat account.

 More generally, this excerpt also suggests that to teens news can be found in different formats: it can be uploaded by legacy media via Snaps stories; it can be accessed when vulgarized by YouTubers; it can also be instantaneously shared by parents and siblings on WhatsApp and Messenger and discussed with peers online or at school.
 Even if teens struggle to define what news is, this ambiguity reflects more the ubiquity of news in a digital society than their inability to detect fake news.
 With respect to interest, emotions also play a key role when interacting with news on social media.
 Indeed, as mentioned in several focus groups, teens rely not only on relatives or influencers they like, they also select the most valuable information based on the emotions they provoke.
 These emotions often include empathy, indignation, as well as joy and entertainment.
-Key markers such as “it affected me,” “it struck me,” “it shocked me,” “it scared me,” or “I click when it makes me laugh” were central to justify the news events chosen during the second research activity.
+Key markers such as “it affected me,” “it struck me,” “it shocked me,” “it scared me,” or “I click when it makes me laugh” were central to justify the news events chosen during the second activity organized in each focus group.
 Both positive and negative emotions play a role in news selection and circulation.
 For instance, while they talked, the teens showed different YouTube videos on their phones.
 Some explained they liked watching conspiracy videos because they made them laugh.
 This suggests that sharing fake news does not necessarily mean that teens believe it and that trustworthiness is not always the main criteria used for sharing it.

 4.2.
 Navigation: verifying content and sources by diversifying platforms, technologies and trusted relationships